 Static Line Parachuting

-Static-Line Parachuting is an alternative method of learning to skydive to the Accelerated Freefall course.
+Static-Line Parachuting is an alternative method of getting qualified to the Accelerated Freefall course.
 One full day of ground-training is all that is required to carry out your first solo parachute jump from 4,000ft.

 Your parachute opens automatically by a 'static-line' which is attached to the aircraft (so there is no freefall involved initially).
 You can then fly and land the canopy yourself.